Common Questions in Family Law

 Can I obtain a divorce without sorting the finances?

 Yes, you can however, irrespective of the size of the assets, it is always advisable to resolve the financial issues by having a Consent Order.
 This is a legally binding document designed to protect present and future assets irrespective of whether these assets are large or modest.
 You never know when your fortunes will change, and it is a good idea to protect that asset without the worry that your former spouse makes a claim on it.
-Without a Consent Order, you will always remain open to financial proceedings even after the Decree Absolute is granted.
+Without a Consent Order, you will always remain open to financial proceedings even after the final order (formerly Decree Absolute) is granted.

 Do I have to face my abuser if I apply for an injunction?

 An application to the Court for an injunction for a non-molestation order and/or occupation order can be made without notice to the perpetrator and for this, a victim will not need to face their abuser in Court.
-The Court can make provision such as separate waiting rooms for subsequent hearings, however, there is to a major overhaul in the law by way of the Domestic Abuse Bill.
+The Court can make provisions such as separate waiting rooms for subsequent hearings, however, there is to be a major overhaul in the law by way of the Domestic Abuse Bill.
 This important piece of legislation is designed to protect victims of domestic abuse with provisions such as protective screens in Court, allowing Judges greater powers to prevent abusive ex-partners from repeatedly dragging their victims back to court and the possibility of considering criminal and family matters in parallel to provide greater support for victims.

 The Family Department at Parfitt Cresswell offer a complimentary initial, no-obligations consultation so if you require further advice, please do not hesitate to contact us on 0800 999 4437 or email firstname.lastname@example.org quoting reference webfam1404521